 Which gave the LAPD murder squad a good knee-slapper of a laugh, though they’d have taken it a lot more seriously if it had been white criminals instead of a Green Gang strongarm team.
 They hadn’t even realized she could speak English!

-Fumiko and Midori switched places; Midori bowed with her hands before thighs, Susan repeated the gesture with right fist in left palm, and they fell into stance.
+Fumiko and Midori switched places; Midori bowed with her hands before her thighs; Susan repeated the gesture with right fist in left palm, and they fell into stance.

 “Go!”
 Fumiko said, and the bout resumed.

-Susan’s two adopted daughters—named Alice after the President’s eldest and Rebecca for reasons known only to her, and rescued from northern sky-pirates late last year—also shouted bloodthirsty advice.
+Susan’s two adopted daughters—named Alice after the President’s eldest and Rebecca for reasons known only to her, and rescued from northern sky-pirates working for the Yekhe Khan late last year—also shouted bloodthirsty advice.
 It was mostly in their peasant dialect of Mandarin from north of Xian, but mixed with bits of Shanghainese and English and Spanish.
 The six-year-olds were picking those up with a speed that reminded Luz of water spilled on blotting paper.
-Most of it was along the lines of…
+Most of it right now was along the lines of…